 The court had no other choice than to dismiss it because it is difficult for a defendant to defend a premises liability suit when the actual place of injury is not known.

-If you are injury because of negligence by the city, or a private party, you need the right wrongful death attorney in Atlanta working on your case.
+If you are injured because of negligence by the city, or a private party, you need the right wrongful death attorney in Atlanta working on your case.

 Contact us today.